 Database schema evolution¶

-The Sqlite database itself does not support migration of existing data very well, and as a result migration is only possible on PostgreSQL databases.
+The Sqlite database itself does not support migration of existing data very well, and as a result migration is restricted to PostgreSQL and MySQL databases, even though MySQL also has some migration quirks.
 See these posts for more information on the issue: one of the last bullets of goals of alembic and Christopher Webber’s rant about the issue.

 Once your application is running in production you may want to develop a new version.
-If code changes in the new version require changes to the database schema, you need to migrate the current database to preserve its data.
+If code changes in the new version require changes to the database schema, you need to migrate the current database to preserve its data while matching the new schema.

 A migration example¶